COVID-19 travel alert: New Zealand is currently at Alert Level 1. Learn more.

 Leading the charge in the development of Taupo’s art scene is the Graffiato: Taupo Street Art Festival that brings together some of the world’s best street artists at Labour weekend every year.
 Attend the festival and watch the artists in action, or download a walking map and view over 80 beautiful murals that form New Zealand’s largest collection of street art.

-The Taupō Market, on Saturdays in Taupō town, is a great place to meet local artists and view and purchase their work.
+Market Central Taupo, on Sundays in Taupo town, is a great place to meet local artists and view and purchase their work.
 You’ll find all kinds of artworks including carved wooden pieces, garden art, painted glass, handmade clothing and knitted goods, jewellery, leather goods and textiles.
-Next to the market is Active Arts Taupō’s gallery which sometimes opens on a Saturday to sell paintings by local artists.
+Next to the market is Active Arts Taupo’s gallery which sometimes opens on a Saturday to sell paintings by local artists.
 Check their Facebook page for sale dates.

 There are many other galleries in the Lake Taupo area selling local art including Wildwood Gallery, Red Rock Gallery, Zea You Gallery, Pihanga Gallery, Taupo Art Gallery and Kura Art + Design Aotearoa.

 A great way to see a cross-section of over 20 local artists is to join the Taupo Art Trail which takes place at Queen’s Birthday weekend each year.
 Participants tour the region and visit artists at their studio or gallery to view their work.